mycargus/pact-wiki/Best practices.md

 #### Only stub layers beneath where contents of the request body are extracted

-If you don't _have_ to stub anything in the provider when running pact:verify, then don't.
-If you do need to stub something, make sure that you only stub the code that gets executed _after_ the contents of the request body have been extracted and/or validated.
-Otherwise, you could send any old garbage in a `POST` or `PUT` body, and your provider wouldn't even notice.
+If you don't _have_ to stub anything in the provider when running `pact:verify`, then don't.
+If you do need to stub something (eg. a downstream system), make sure that you only stub the code that gets executed _after_ the contents of the request body have been extracted and validated.
+Otherwise, you could send any old garbage in a `POST` or `PUT` body, and no test would fail.

 #### Stub calls to downstream systems